Large-Momentum Effective Theory: Lattice Parton Physics with LaMET

-Lattice QCD calculations of parton physics using LaMET started with the exploratory studies on the simplest PDFs and the gluon helicity~\cite{Lin:2014zya,Alexandrou:2015rja,Yang:2016plb}, which yielded fairly encouraging results, demonstrating that LaMET is a viable approach.
-In subsequent studies, more attention has been paid to studying the systematics, including establishing a proper renormalization and matching procedure, simulating at the physical pion mass, removing the excited state contamination, etc. Such studies have greatly improved the precision of the calculations, with the latest results exhibiting a reasonable agreement with phenomenological PDFs~\cite{Alexandrou:2018pbm,Lin:2018qky,Alexandrou:2018eet,Izubuchi:2019lyk}.
-In the meantime, explorations have also been made using coordinate-space methods including the pseudo-PDF~\cite{Orginos:2017kos,Joo:2019bzr,Joo:2019jct,Joo:2020spy} and current-current correlation~\cite{Bali:2019dqc,Sufian:2019bol,Sufian:2020vzb}.
+The lattice QCD calculations of parton physics using LaMET started with the exploratory studies on the simplest PDFs and the gluon helicity~\cite{Lin:2014zya,Alexandrou:2015rja,Yang:2016plb}, which yielded fairly encouraging results, demonstrating that LaMET is a viable approach.
+In subsequent studies, more attention has been paid to the systematics, including establishing a proper renormalization and matching procedure, simulating at the physical pion mass, removing the excited-state contamination, etc. Such studies have greatly improved the precision of the calculations, with the latest results exhibiting a reasonable agreement with phenomenological PDFs~\cite{Alexandrou:2018pbm,Lin:2018qky,Alexandrou:2018eet,Izubuchi:2019lyk,Gao:2020ito}.
+In the meantime, explorations have also been made on similar large momentum data using the coordinate-space factorization methods including the pseudo-PDF~\cite{Orginos:2017kos,Joo:2019bzr,Joo:2019jct,Joo:2020spy} and current-current correlation~\cite{Bali:2019dqc,Sufian:2019bol,Sufian:2020vzb}.
 Nevertheless, dedicated large-scale efforts with the state-of-art resources are yet to be seen.
 Lattice parton physics with LaMET is just at its dawn.
 With EIC in the US going forward, a new era of lattice calculations is to come.

 In this section, we summarize the current status of lattice calculations using LaMET and discuss future prospects.
 We will begin with a general discussion on what kind of lattice setups are best suited for LaMET calculations, and then briefly summarize relevant lattice techniques that facilitate such calculations.
 After that, we review the lattice calculations that have been carried out so far and point out future improvements.
-A nice complementary discussion about lattice calculations has been made in Ref. \cite{Cichy:2018mum}.
+A nice complementary discussion about lattice calculations has been made in~\cite{Cichy:2018mum}.
+Other reviews that summarize the recent developments in the lattice calculation of PDFs can be found in~\cite{Monahan:2018euv,Zhao:2020vll,Constantinou:2020pek}.